holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/skills_assesment.md

 0. Create a function that asks for the user's name and then prints out a greeting.
 1. Create a function that take three numbers from the user and prints out the max.
-2. Create a function that takes a single number from the user and prints a prints a "count down" from that number all the way to zero.
+2. Create a function that takes a single number from the user and prints a "count down" from that number all the way to zero.
 3. Create a function that takes a single number from the user and prints out whether it is a prime or not.
 4. Create a function that takes a word (string) from the user and prints out